Eyüp Sultan Mosque: Architecture

-Mosque and mausoleum
+Mosque

 Despite the relatively late date of its reconstruction, the Eyüp Sultan Mosque is still faithful to the Classical style of Ottoman architecture popularised by Mimar Sinan in the 16th century.
 In particular it has been compared to Sinan's Sokollu Mehmed Pasha Mosque in the Azapkapı neighbourhood, as it follows the same "octagonal baldaquin" design with a central dome surrounded by semi-domes.
 Much of its decoration, however, is in the contemporary Ottoman Baroque style, with engaged columns, carved foliate and shell shapes, and Ottoman calligraphic inscriptions.
 The columns have simple, Ionic-like capitals.
 The undulating decoration of the gateways, mihrab and minbar are among the finest examples of this style from the Ottoman Baroque period.
 The building is primarily built in white stone, with some columns in white marble bound with brass, and some of the decoration gilded.
 The mosque has two minarets built in an earlier style.

-A large outer courtyard of irregular shape leads to an inner rectangular courtyard.
+From the outside, a large outer courtyard of irregular shape leads to an inner rectangular courtyard.
 An elevated, enclosed corridor running along the south side of the outer courtyard was originally the sultan's private entrance to the mosque and to his loge (private screened balcony) inside the prayer hall.
 The şadırvan (ablutions fountain) is located in this courtyard.
 The inner courtyard grants access to the mosque on one side and to the shrine of Abu Ayyub al-Ansari on the other.
 An old plane tree stands in the middle of this courtyard on a rectangular platform or parterre with Baroque marble fountains at its corners.
 This platform was formerly where Ottoman sultans were girded with the Sword of Osman upon their accession to the throne.
 A portico of arches and domes runs around three sides of the courtyard, preceding the entrance to the mosque.

+Mausoleum

-The entrance to al-Ansari's mausoleum is preceded by a projecting portico that extends to the edge of the inner courtyard's garden platform.
+al-Ansari's mausoleum is attached on the northwest side of the mosque's inner courtyard.
+The entrance is preceded by a projecting portico that extends to the edge of the courtyard's garden platform.
 Inside is a vestibule chamber which precedes the tomb chamber itself, which has a traditional octagonal shape covered by a dome.
 The sarcophagus is enclosed by a Baroque-style silver screen, additionally adorned with framed calligraphy, lamps, and other ornaments.